dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 * Support for integration of external security applications into EDHOC by transporting External Authorization Data (EAD) included in and protected as EDHOC messages.

-A necessary condition for a successful completion of an EDHOC session is that both peers support a common application profile including method, cipher suite,  etc. More details are provided in  {{I-D.ietf-lake-app-profiles}}.
+A necessary condition for a successful completion of an EDHOC session is that both peers support a common application profile such as method and cipher suite.
+More details are provided in  {{I-D.ietf-lake-app-profiles}}.

-EDHOC messages make use of lightweight primitives, specifically CBOR {{RFC8949}} and COSE {{RFC9052}} {{RFC9053}} for efficient encoding and security services in constrained devices.
+EDHOC messages make use of lightweight primitives, specifically CBOR {{RFC8949}} and COSE {{?STD96}} for efficient encoding and security services in constrained devices.
 EDHOC is optimized for use with CoAP {{RFC7252}} and OSCORE {{RFC8613}} to secure resource access in constrained IoT use cases, but it is not bound to a particular transport or communication security protocol.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-Readers are expected to be familiar with the terms and concepts defined in EAP {{RFC3748}} and EDHOC {{RFC9528}}, in particular the following.
+Readers are expected to be familiar with the terms and concepts defined in EAP {{RFC3748}} and EDHOC {{RFC9528}}, in particular the following:

-Acronyms and Terms:

 * MSK - Master Session Key; defined in {{RFC3748}}.
 * EMSK - Extended Master Session Key; defined in {{RFC3748}}.